 for 'Charlotte's Beastly War' by James Melik, reproduced with permission

-Other records state that coal was rationed towards the end of the war and that it hit people hard.
-However the ration card does not confirm this.
+Other records state that coal was rationed towards the end of the war and that it hit people hard because coal was effectively the only form of energy for heating and cooking.
 I originally wondered if coal rations were not for individuals but for households, and this has since been confirmed - see the box below.

-Britain had plenty of its own coal.
+The UK had plenty of its own coal.
 So presumably the shortage was due to miners who had been drafted to the fighting front.
-If you can add further information, please get in touch.

 "Coal has been in short supply for several months and has been rationed by the number of rooms one has in the house."

 Household economy and the 1916 pamphlet urging economy

 Although there was no rationing until early 1918, a pamphlet issued in 1916 urged civilians to conserve vital materials.
 Entitled Every Household Must Help to Win the War, it quoted Lord Kitchener as follows:

 Either the civilian population must go short of many things to which it is accustomed in times of peace or our armies must go short of munitions and other things indispensable to them.